spawnmarvel/azure-automation-bicep-and-labs/README.md

 ![Exercise 1](https://github.com/spawnmarvel/azure-automation-bicep-and-labs/blob/main/x_images/exercise_1.jpg)

-## Exercise 2 -  Part 1 fundamentals Build reusable Bicep templates by using parameters (SubscriptionIsOverQuotaForSku)
+## Exercise 2 -  Part 1 fundamentals Build reusable Bicep templates by using parameters (SubscriptionIsOverQuotaForSku skip it)

 * Customize parameters and limit the values that can be used by each parameter
 * Understand the ways that parameters can be supplied to a Bicep template deployment